skylersaleh/SkyEmu/docs/HTTP_CONTROL_SERVER.md

 # /status command

-Returns info about the current state of the emulator and the state of the HTTP Control Server Inputs that are being fed into the emulator.
+Returns a json file filled with info about the current state of the emulator and the state of the HTTP Control Server Inputs that are being fed into the emulator.

 **Example**